emilytwines/cayman/_talks/2020-07-16-talk-symposium.md

 I was asked to present a segment on lookingGlass, the live video game I created for my MFA thesis in May, as a part of a conversation on creating experimental virtual theatre.

+I discussed the translation of theatre to the digital realm -- the difficulties of the formal change, solutions I had discovered, as well as the questions that I continue to explore.